 Requests for Withdrawal of Inmate Personal Funds, BP-199 forms, will be processed weekly by Trust Fund, Inmate Accounts.
 Withdrawals are initiated in TRULINCS, Send Funds (BP-199) by the inmate.
-When the BP-199 is printed it must be signed by the inmate in staff presence and hand delivered.
+When the BP-199 is printed, the inmate must sign it in staff presence and hand deliver.
 The Supervisor of Education approves withdrawal requests for correspondence courses and materials for approved education programs.
 Unit Managers will approve all other withdrawal requests.
 Only an Associate Warden can approve inmate withdrawals exceeding \$500.00.